vmware-tanzu/velero/site/content/docs/v0.10.0/locations.md

+---
-# Backup Storage Locations and Volume Snapshot Locations
+title: "Backup Storage Locations and Volume Snapshot Locations"
+layout: docs
+---

 Ark v0.10 introduces a new way of configuring where Ark backups and their associated persistent volume snapshots are stored.